eeue56/the-elm-report/README.md

 #### GHC.js

-GHC.js is a Haskell subset with a library for creating HTML elements
+GHC.js is a Haskell subset with a library for creating HTML elements.
+It avoids an FFI through providing some predefined functions for working with JS.

 --